-Learn about RIHousing, including Featured News, Key Projects, and The Team.
+Learn about RIHousing, including ESG Program, Featured News, Key Projects, and The Team.

 RIHousing is a self-supporting public agency created by the General Assembly in 1973 to provide financing to increase the supply of affordable housing for families with low or moderate incomes.

 Pursuant to its enabling legislation, RIHousing is authorized to issue bonds and other obligations to fulfill its corporate purpose.
 In addition to its bond programs, the corporation administers the Section 8 Housing Assistance Program, the HOME Investments Partnership Program, the federal Low-Income Housing Tax Credit, as well as other state and federal programs.

 The corporation supports its staff and operating expenses through bond fund earnings, federal grant administration fees and interest income.
 RIHousing does not receive state appropriations for its operating budget.

 Learn about our environmental, social, and governance program, and how we bring those values to life with green bonds, sustainable projects, and more.View Program Details

 Providence, RI – The U.S. Department of Housing and Urban Development (HUD) awarded $354,369 to Rhode Island Housing and Mortgage Finance Corporation to assist youth with a history of foster care involvement who are homeless or at risk of homelessness and families whose lack of adequate housing is the primary reason their children are in foster care.
 This funding, offered through HUD’s Family Unification Program (FUP), will provide 28 housing vouchers to youth and families in Rhode Island.